 Places to stay in Jeddah and Medina

-Jeddah is the second-largest city in Saudi Arabia.
-Wherever your choice is to stay, you still need a taxi to go anywhere.
+If you’re going to Jeddah and Medina, the hotel where I stay is recommended.
+Not only were inexpensive, but the locations were also pretty well close to shops and restaurants.
+Jeddah is the second-largest city in Saudi Arabia and is divided into two neighborhoods: the new and old towns.
+Wherever your choose to stay, you still need a taxi to go anywhere.
 But it is so if you don’t have a car the only thing you can rely on is the cab.

 Getting a tourist visa for Saudi Arabia